effectiveness of glue traps

 • Glue traps are criticized for causing distress and suffering, making them an inhumane choice.

-• Alternatives like snap traps, live traps, and electronic traps offer more humane and effective rat control solutions.
+• Alternatives like snap, live, and electronic traps offer more humane and effective rat control solutions.

 Understanding Glue Traps